Malling Abbey

 St Mary's Abbey, also known as Malling Abbey, is an abbey of Anglican Benedictine nuns located in West Malling, Kent, England.
-It was founded around 1090 by Gundulf, Bishop of Rochester.
+It was founded around 1090 by Gundulf, Bishop of Rochester and dissolved in 1538.
+The site became a monastery again in the late 19th century.

 History

 The manor of West Malling was given by King Edmund I to Burgric (or Burhic), Bishop of Rochester, in 946.
 The land was lost to the church in the Danish Wars but was restored to the diocese in 1076.
 About 1090, Bishop Gundulf of Rochester, a former monk of Bec Abbey in Normandy, chose Malling as the site of his foundation for a community of Benedictine nuns, one of the first post-Conquest monasteries for women.
 Just before his death in 1108, Gundulf appointed the French nun Avicia as the first abbess.

 Gundulf had endowed the community with the manor of Malling and Archbishop Anselm had given the manor of East Malling.
 Royal grants gave the nuns the rights to weekly markets and annual fairs as well as wood-cutting and pasturage rights in nearby royal forests.
 Bequests and gifts also added to the community's income.

 As the abbey prospered, West Malling became a flourishing market town.
 In the four-and-a-half centuries of Benedictine life at the abbey, major events included a fire in 1190 which destroyed much of the abbey and town, the Black Death in 1349 which reduced the community to four nuns and four novices, and the surrender of Malling to the Crown on 28 October 1538 during the Dissolution of the Monasteries.